The allocation of remaining places (Nachmeldephase) for all higher levels is finished.

 Registration on HIS-LSF for lectures is not restricted to the registration period, here single registrations are possible.

-26th March 2019 for all first semester Master of Education study levels
+10th October 2019 for all first semester Bachelor and Master of Education study levels

 Please note: There will be no further registration period.